tieto/desktop_for_android/README.md

 # Desktop for Android
-Desktop for Android is multiwindow manager which will give Android desktop-like experience (like MS Windows or Ubuntu).
-The purpose of this application is to show how to use multiwindow api which was introduced in [Jabol](https://github.com/tieto/multiwindow_for_android/wiki/Jabol) project.
+Desktop for Android is a multiwindow manager which will allow Android to provide a desktop-like experience (like MS Windows or Ubuntu).
+This application has been built as a showcase for the the Android multiwindow API introduced in the [Jabol](https://github.com/tieto/multiwindow_for_android/wiki/Jabol) project.

 ## How to build
 * Build [Jabol](https://github.com/tieto/multiwindow_for_android/wiki/Jabol)